Joyyojpeed/WhataByte-Dashboard/README.md

-Project Overview
+📊 WhatBytes Internship Dashboard
-This project is a Dashboard for WhatBytes Internship, designed to provide a comprehensive overview of user performance, including quick statistics, syllabus analysis, question analysis, and a comparison graph.
-The dashboard is built using React, Tailwind CSS, and Chart.js for data visualization.
+A comprehensive dashboard designed to provide a detailed analysis of user performance, including quick statistics, syllabus analysis, question analysis, and a comparison graph.
+Built using React, Next.js, Tailwind CSS, and Chart.js, this dashboard delivers a modern, responsive, and interactive experience.

-Features
+🚀 Features
-Quick Statistics:
+📌 Quick Statistics

-Displays the user's rank, percentile, and correct answers.

-Icons and vertical separators for a clean and modern design.
+✔ Displays the user's rank, percentile, and correct answers ✔ Icons and vertical separators for a clean, modern design

-Comparison Graph:
+📈 Comparison Graph

-Visualizes the user's percentile compared to other students.

-Interactive and responsive graph built with Chart.js.
+✔ Visualizes the user's percentile compared to other students ✔ Interactive and responsive graph built with Chart.js ✔ Highlights user’s percentile dynamically

-Syllabus Analysis:
+📚 Syllabus Analysis

-Shows progress for different syllabus topics using progress bars.
+✔ Tracks progress for different syllabus topics

-Color-coded progress bars based on completion percentage.
+✔ Color-coded progress bars based on completion percentage

-Question Analysis:
+📝 Question Analysis

-Displays the user's score and a 3D progress ring.

-Provides a remark based on the user's performance.
+✔ Displays the user’s score along with a 3D progress ring ✔ Provides a remark based on performance

-Update Modal:
+🛠️ Update Modal

-Allows users to update their rank, percentile, and score.

-Includes validation for input fields.
+✔ Allows users to update their rank, percentile, and score ✔ Includes input validation for accurate data updates

-Responsive Design:
+📱 Responsive Design

-Fully responsive layout for desktop and mobile devices.

-Smooth animations and transitions for a better user experience.
+✔ Fully responsive layout for desktop and mobile devices ✔ Smooth animations and transitions for a better user experience

-Technologies Used
+🛠️ Tech Stack
-Frontend:
+🌐 Frontend:

-React
+⚛️ React (Component-based UI)

-Tailwind CSS
+🎨 Tailwind CSS (Utility-first styling)

-Chart.js (for graphs)

-Next.js (for routing and server-side rendering)
+📊 Chart.js (Data visualization)
+⚡ Next.js (Routing & Server-Side Rendering)

-Icons and Images:
+🎨 Icons & Images:

-SVG icons and custom images for visual elements.
+🖼️ SVG icons
+🏞️ Custom images for better UI
+📥 Installation & Setup
+🔧 Prerequisites
+Ensure you have the following installed:

+Node.js (v16 or later)
+npm or yarn